Time-Restricted Eating and Dietary Intake Shape 24-Hour Glycemic Patterns in Type 2 Diabetes: A Functional Data Analysis Approach

 Wearables capable of tracking lifestyle and physiological health markers are increasingly recognized as key to gaining a deeper understanding of healthy aging.
 In our research, we leverage large population cohorts such at the UK Biobank and NHANES to examine how objectively measured sleep, physical activity, and circadian rhythms are associated with adverse health outcomes in older populations.
 We also examine how wearable device data can be used to train machine learning algorithms for personal health monitoring, such as predicting cognitive function, Parkinson’s, and forecasting sleep quality before bedtime.

-Model framwork for multi-modal survival prediction
+Model for multi-modal survival prediction

 Accurate survival prediction for cancer patients plays a vital role in informing therapeutic strategies and optimizing clinical decision-making.
 In this work, we propose multi-modal frameworks that aim to improve survival prediction by enabling effective representation learning and integration across diverse data modalities.